dashaun/abstracts/bio.md

-DaShaun is a husband, father of four, volunteer, struggling athlete and Spring Developer Advocate.
+DaShaun is a husband, father of four, volunteer, struggling athlete and Spring Developer Advocate at VMware Tanzu.
 Deliberately practicing to build better software, faster.